 100%.
-So, this quarter traditionally, is the most expensive quarter for Facebook ads, just because all the big boys come in and start screaming about Black Friday and Christmas.
+So this quarter traditionally, is the most expensive quarter for Facebook ads, just because all the big boys come in and start screaming about Black Friday and Christmas.
 But for Google ads, certainly a lot of practices have just shut everything down, turned everything off.
-And the guys that are still in the auction are cleaning up and getting an awful lot of inquiries for an awful lot less money.
+And the guys that are still in the auction are are cleaning up and getting an awful lot of inquiries for an awful lot less money.

-So, you probably know but if not: pay per click advertising is Google ads and Facebook ads, they both have their individual merits.
-And the auction that Nicola's referring to is that effectively you're in an auction when you go in there over how much you pay for the clicks on your key words, if it's Google particularly.
-And it's quite a science using those things correctly and I'll bet Nicola can help you with that.
-But they are very, very effective ways of advertising if you get them right.
-I emphasise that you have to get them right, because you can also spend a lot of money on the Google stupidity tax if you get it wrong.
+So you probably know but if you're not pay per click advertising is Google ads and Facebook ads they both have their individual merits.
+And the auction that Nick was referring to is that effectively you're in an auction when you go in there over how much you pay for the clicks on your key words, if it's Google particularly.
+And, you know, that's it's quite a science using those things correctly.
+And I'll bet Nicola can help you with that.
+But they are very, very effective ways of advertising if you get them, right.
+I emphasise that you have to get them right, because you can also spend a lot of money on the Google stupidity tax if you get it wrong, or 100%.

-100%.
 Yes, they are ruthless with their application of it.

-Well, just to reassure people then, Nicola, Google are not out to milk advertisers, because they know if advertisers get pissed off with them, they'll stop advertising.
-They want to deliver, don't they, what the advertisers want to achieve.
-But if you tell Google well, I want to click every time someone says the word "back" on Google, then you're going to get an awful lot of clicks.
+Well, just to reassure people that Nicola and Google are not out to milk advertisers, because they know if if advertisers get pissed off with them, they'll stop advertising.
+They want to deliver, don't they want what the advertisers want to achieve?
+But if you tell Google Well, I want to click every time someone says the word back on Google, then you're going to an awful lot of clicks.
 And what you want is a very, very niche market of people in your local area, looking for treatment for back pain.
-And you can narrow that down very, very tightly to people who actually genuinely want your service.
-If you get it right.
+And you can you can narrow that down very, very tightly to people who actually genuinely want your service.
+If you click your advert and you'll pay for that, but they'll click away immediately because they weren't getting what they wanted, and they don't want to serve through your website and Google charging as soon as they notice people doing that hitting back, your cost per click will steadily rise because they'll happily take your money, but they'll penalise you because people aren't finding what they're looking for.

-Google simply want people to find what they were looking for.
-If somebody is looking for shoulder pain treatment and you send them to your homepage that's talking all about you and all your different services, it's kind of like somebody's looking for a pair of black jeans and they go to Debenhams homepage.
+Google simply want people to find what they were looking for yet.
+If somebody is looking for, you know, shoulder pain treatment, and you send them to your homepage that's talking all about you and all your different services.
+It's kind of like somebody's looking for, you know, a pair of black jeans and they go to Debenhams homepage.
+Yes, it's not going to